AdamBebko/UnityH5Loader/README.md

 # H5UnityLoader
-A simple wrapper for PInvoke for loading H5 files in Unity
+A simple library for loading H5 files in Unity.
+Basically a simple wrapper for PInvoke.
+Includes a unity-friendly version of PInvoke

 Directly supports loading: